kusumotolab/Graftast/README.md

 Graftast is an extension tool of [GumTree](https://github.com/GumTreeDiff/gumtree).
 Comparing targets are expanded from single file to multiple files.

-## Requirement
+## Requirement (Using jar)

 JDK8+
+GumTree 2.1.3(Build your self)

 ---

 ## Installation

-You can download zip [here](https://github.com/kusumotolab/Graftast/releases/tag/v1.0).
+You can download zip [here](https://github.com/kusumotolab/Graftast/releases/tag/v1.0)(Binary version).
+Or if you build from source code, please deploy jar files of GumTree into Graftast/lib/ .

 ---